Piyush64-bit/AdvanceJava-Programs/README.md

 - 🗺️ HashMap key-value pair mastery and efficient lookups
 - 🎯 PriorityQueue implementation and custom ordering
 - 🏆 LeaderBoard ranking systems with real-world applications
+- � LRU Cache implementation using LinkedHashMap
-- 🔍 Collections utility methods and iteration patterns
+- �🔍 Collections utility methods and iteration patterns
 - ⚡ Performance considerations for different data structures
 - 🎨 Choosing the right collection for the right job